-Residences | Civilian Occupation |
+| Residences | Civilian Occupation |

-Pennsylvania, Delaware | Mill worker (likely for Continental Diamond Fibre) |
+| Pennsylvania, Delaware | Mill worker (likely for Continental Diamond Fibre) |

-Branch | Service Number |
+| Branch | Service Number |

-U.S. Army | 32956435 |
+| U.S. Army | 32956435 |

-Theater | Unit |
+| Theater | Unit |

-European | Antitank Company, 359th Infantry Regiment, 90th Infantry Division |
+| European | Antitank Company, 359th Infantry Regiment, 90th Infantry Division |

-Awards | Campaigns/Battles |
+| Awards | Campaigns/Battles |

-Purple Heart | Normandy |
+| Purple Heart, Combat Infantryman Badge? | Normandy |

 Early Life & Family

 Ralph Everett Adams was born in Eddystone, Pennsylvania, on May 19, 1925.
 He was the son of Lawrence (1895–1938) and Lillian Adams (née Buckingham, later Carmine, 1903–1976).
 He had two younger sisters, Elizabeth V. Adams (later Walker, 1927–2010) and Cora Adams (who died as an infant in 1930).
 According to his military paperwork, he was Protestant.
-As of April 11, 1930, the family was living in Upper Chichester Township, Pennsylvania.
+As of April 1930, the family was living at 18 Clements Avenue, Upper Chichester Township, Pennsylvania.
 Adams’s father was working as a carpenter in a factory at the time, though he was described as a laborer eight years later, when the family was living on Garfield Avenue in Milmont Park, Pennsylvania.

 According to his enlistment data card, Adams completed two years of high school.
 When he registered for the draft on May 19, 1943, the registrar described him as standing about five feet, 10 inches tall and weighing 210 lbs., with blond hair and blue eyes.
-His address was initially listed as 121 Wollaston Street in Newark.
-He moved to 95 South Chapel Street before entering the service.
-Adams was a mill worker before he was drafted—probably at Continental Diamond Fibre, located across the street from his residence.

 Military Career

 Elements of the 90th Infantry Division arrived at Utah Beach on the afternoon of D-Day in Normandy, June 6, 1944, with the rest of the division landing two days later.
 The division was soon bloodied during tough fighting in the hedgerows of Normandy.
-The primary objective of the U.S. VII Corps (including Private 1st Class Adams’s division) was to secure the Contentin Peninsula, capturing the port of Cherbourg in the process.
+The primary objective of the U.S. VII Corps (including Private 1st Class Adams’s division) was to secure the Cotentin Peninsula, capturing the port of Cherbourg in the process.

 In his book The Americans at Normandy: The Summer of 1944—The American War from the Normandy Beaches to Falaise, John C. McManus wrote that the 90th Infantry Division had considerable difficulties upon entering combat that